 to our child's issues, if only through our own anxiety.)

-can do, and it doesn't take years of therapy.
+do, and it doesn't take years of therapy.
 Here's how:

 1. Notice the places in your life where you're unhappy, stuck, worried.
-For instance, any negative situation with your child that
+For instance, any negative situation with your child that repeats.

 2. Feel those old sad feelings.
 Notice the old fear and pain.
 They'll show up as sensations in your body.
-Just breathe into them
+Just breathe into them with

-with love.
+love.
 Resist the urge to jump up and do something, anything, to run from them.
 Just sit, breathe deeply, and welcome those sensations for a couple

 of minutes.
 Notice that while those feelings might have been unbearable for a child, they're not unbearable now.
 Notice how those feelings are beginning

 3. Give yourself a new thought: "I am more than enough, exactly as I am."
 Look in the mirror and say it.
-Let that love sink
+Let that love sink into

-will melt away as you keep doing this.)
+melt away as you keep doing this.)